Key Takeaways

 ADHD can cause a wide range of mental and behavioral symptoms, including emotional dysregulation.
 The good news is that recognizing the signs of emotional dysregulation is the first step in learning how to manage your emotions, understand your behaviors, and improve your overall well-being.

 When you feel ready to seek professional help, Rula is here to help you find a therapist to meet your unique needs.
-With our therapist-matching platform, you can find a provider who takes your insurance and is available to meet with you as early as this week — all from the comfort of home on our secure virtual platform.
+With our therapist-matching platform, you can find a provider who takes your insurance and is available to meet with you as soon as tomorrow — all from the comfort of home on our secure virtual platform.

 Find therapists who specialize in ADHD near you